-Penned up horses have to eliminate where they are and this also contaminate the grass, etc. A healthy horse is one that gets plenty of exercises and needs to be let out to run for a while each day or taken for a ride.
+Penned up horses have to eliminate where they are, and this also contaminates the grass, etc. A healthy horse is one that gets plenty of exercises and needs to be let out to run for a while each day or taken for a ride.

 Horses were originally meant to roam free so being cooped up for long periods of time is very detrimental to their health.

-Colic in horses can be deadly for some but in most cases, a vet can help you get your horse back to health in a relatively short period of time.
+Colic in horses can be deadly for some, but in most cases, a vet can help you get your horse back to health in a relatively short period of time.
 Do what you can to keep them healthy so a trip from the vet may not be necessary.
 Health supplements like Chamomile and kelp, a mineral supplement, will certainly get you on the right track and your horse will love it!
-Also these herbal calmers will work to ease the tension.
-See Herbal Calmer with Valerian or Calmer Valerian Free.
+Also, these herbal calmers will work to ease the tension.